A Brief History of Covenant Health

 Covenant Health is a comprehensive health system established in 1996 by the consolidation of Fort Sanders Health System, Knoxville, Tennessee, and MMC HealthCare System, parent company of Methodist Medical Center of Oak Ridge, Tennessee.

 With headquarters located in Knoxville, the system provides comprehensive services throughout East Tennessee.
 Covenant Health is a community-owned organization committed to improving the health of the people it serves.
 The organization is governed by a voluntary board of directors composed of community leaders and medical professionals.

-Covenant Health includes seven acute care hospitals in East Tennessee: Methodist Medical Center of Oak Ridge, Fort Sanders Regional Medical Center and Parkwest Medical Center in Knoxville, Fort Loudoun Medical Center in Lenoir City, LeConte Medical Center in Sevierville, Roane Medical Center in Roane County, and Morristown-Hamblen Healthcare System in Morristown.
+Covenant Health includes nine acute care hospitals in East Tennessee: Methodist Medical Center of Oak Ridge, Fort Sanders Regional Medical Center and Parkwest Medical Center in Knoxville, Fort Loudoun Medical Center in Lenoir City, LeConte Medical Center in Sevierville, Roane Medical Center in Roane County, Morristown-Hamblen Healthcare System in Morristown, Cumberland Medical Center in Crossville and Claiborne County Hospital and Nursing Home in Tazewell.
 It also includes Peninsula Hospital, a psychiatric hospital in East Tennessee's Blount County.

 Covenant Health operates the Fort Sanders Nursing Department, a baccalaureate nursing education program at Tennessee Wesleyan College, in Athens, Tenn.

 Its philanthropic affiliates include Fort Sanders Foundation and the Thompson Cancer Survival Center Foundation in Knoxville, Methodist Medical Center Foundation in Oak Ridge and the Dr. Robert F. Thomas Foundation in Sevierville.
 Funds raised by the foundations provide services, equipment and other resources for excellence in patient care.